MatthiasDeToffoli/GlobalUnityProjectLibrary/README.md

 ```

 This last will get the first manager of this class, it's the only way to access to your managers.

+It has a Method clear for clear all the managers et its list

 *The main goal of this class is to avoid to much singleton*